 From creating chapters to sequence your lessons to incorporating videos and interactive elements, iSpring Page lets you do it all with a simple click.

-Cloud-based authoring tools cut down on lost time and make it easy to design attractive, user-friendly courses and publish them to your LMS.
+I love cloud-based authoring tools because they cut down on lost time and make it easy to design attractive, user-friendly courses and publish them to your LMS.